bbmokhtari/django-translations/docs/guide/context.rst

    Context initialized!

-To initialize a ``Context`` for a queryset and some relations of it:
+To initialize a context for a queryset and some relations of it:

 .. testcode:: guide_init